 - Steady, reliable progress was made on strategic plans and business goals?

-- No one wasted time looking for information they know they have, but can’t find?
+- No one wasted time looking for information they know they have… but just can’t find?

 - Last-minute, hair-on-fire reactivity was reduced – or avoided altogether?

-- Employees could easily capture, track, prioritize and accomplish tasks?
+- Employees could easily track, prioritize and accomplish tasks?

-- Stress was reduced and confidence went up when employees have more control in their day?
+- Stress was reduced and confidence went up when employees have more control of their day?

-- Employees weren’t buried in email and not sure how to handle them?
+- Employees weren’t buried in email with no simple way to manage them?

 Research and common sense tell us that when productivity declines, it leads to a measurable drop in results and reduced progress.
-And that hurts the bottom line, which is exactly what you don’t want and can’t afford.
-Support your employees in learning how to be more productive, in a way that will lead them to make progress faster and easier on the work you expect from them.
+And that hurts the bottom line, which is exactly what you don’t want.
+Support your employees in learning how to master their work and their workday so they can work more productively – in a way that helps them make progress faster and easier on their current and future goals and initiatives.

 “Now I know there’s a better way.